garrandall/popular-music-data/tracks/take-me-away-fefe-dobson.md

 Take me away, (take me away)
 Take me far away from here
 I will run with you
-Don't be afraid (Don't..Be..Afraid)
+Don't be afraid (Don't...Be...Afraid)
 Navigate and I will steer
 Into the sun, we will run...

 Run, whoa whoa whooaa
 I will run with you wherever you go
 Don't be afraid
 Let's runaway and I will steer
 Into the sun, we will run.